Jumbo the Elephant: Statue and Ashes

 But Jumbo's memory would not be snuffed out.
 Phyllis Byrne, a Tufts athletic dept. administrative assistant, had maintenance man George Wilson wade into the smoking debris and scrape Jumbo's ashes into a Peter Pan Crunchy Peanut Butter jar.
 Jumbo's concentrated remains were then locked in a safe in the University's athletic department (A fragment of Jumbo's tail is filed in the Tufts Archives).

 Jumbo's aura still lingers over Tufts.
-A life-size statue of the elephant is to be unveiled on the Quad in late 2014.
+A life-size statue of the elephant is to be unveiled on the Quad in Spring 2015 (A paper mache stand-in statue, bought from the closed Benson's Wild Animal Farm in the 1990s, was quietly removed in 2014).
 And Tufts athletes who rub the peanut butter jar before their games report good luck.